flxbe/bstruct/README.md

 - **Efficient**: Only do the minimum work necessary to pack/unpack the binary data and translate from/into complex data types.
   Allow easy fallback to Python's built-in `struct` library for maximum performance.

-The goal is to strike a sensible balance between usability and efficiency while allowing easy fallback to Python's built-in `struct` library for maximum performance.

 ## ⚠️ DISCLAIMER

 This project is still a work in progress and has multiple areas that need some work (big-endian support, error handling).